issa-tseng/janus/src/janus.coffee.md

 * Be automatic, but not automagic.
 * Boilerplate isn't bad as long as it's small.
 * Address different execution contexts -- server- and client- side.
-* Provide behavior composition through eventing rather than inheritance or mixins.
 * Encourage unit testing, and in fact make unit testing the obvious answer.
 * Look to Backbone for guidance, and diverge only where it better suits the above.